wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 to `get_supported_configs()`, that explicitly takes `None` for static plugins to avoid accidentally depending on this data in static plugins.

+### Variant information

+#### Format and locations

+The variant information format is meant to cover the complete pipeline from building wheels to installing them.
+It includes both information needed to build wheel variants and to install them.
+The information is initially included in project's `pyproject.toml` file, then copied verbatim into `variant.json` in the built wheel.
+From there, it is copied to `*-variants.json` file on the index, where it enables installers to filter and sort supported wheel variants without having to fetch all of them.

+For project-level configuration, the `pyproject.toml` format was selected as specified in [PEP 518]( https://peps.python.org/pep-0518/), and frequently used for project metadata and tool configuration.
+For wheel-level information, a JSON file is used instead, as a format intended exclusive for machine processing and supported by all Python versions.
+The same format is used e.g. in [PEP 770](https://peps.python.org/pep-0770/) that is also included in the `.dist-info` directory.
+For the same reasons, JSON is also used for `*-variants.json` on the index.

+A separate `variant.json` file is used in the `.dist-info` directory in order to minimize the risk of interoperability issues and to make the implementation as simple as possible.
+In particular, given different implementations of code responsible for reading and writing `METADATA` and `WHEEL` files in different package managers (some expecting dictionaries, others serialized data), a solution that uses a separate file made providing the data via a single reusable library easier.

+All files use the same (deserialized) structure to make the respective implementation code reusable, and to make transitioning the data between files as easy as possible.
+The `pyproject.toml` file includes data that is not strictly relevant to building, to keep all the configuration in a single location.
+The complete information is copied verbatim into the wheel, to facilitate the ability of constructing `*-variants.json` for index using prebuilt wheels alone.

+The `*-variants.json` files are generated separately for every package version.
+This makes it possible to upload them along with every new version without having to update the previous file.
+It may be particularly necessary if the index does not permit overwriting files.

+#### Provider information

+All providers are keyed on their namespaces, in order to permit matching them easily to variant properties.
+The two most important data are the `requires` key that is necessary to automatically install the provider plugin and therefore enable automatic selection of variants, and the `plugin-api` key that provides flexibility in layouting the plugin to the author's wishes.

+The `requires` key permits uses standard Python dependency specifier syntax, and permits multiple values similarly to the dependency specifiers used elsewhere in package management context.
+For user convenience, `plugin-api` is optional and defaults to the value inferred from the first package in `requires` — this aims to reduce the need of having to explicitly look up the correct `plugin-api` value when using a provider plugin.
+Ideally, `plugin-api` would only be explicitly declared in special cases.

+The `enable-if` key was added in order to enable cleanly restricting the systems on which the provider is used, and therefore avoiding installing unnecessary provider plugins on systems where they always report no compatible variant properties.
+For example, providers handling compatibility with specific CPU features need only to be installed on systems with specific CPU architectures.

+The `optional` key was added to add an ability to make some of the variant providers optional.
+The requested use case is the ability to avoid installing plugins for rarely used variants by default.

+#### Default priorities

+Provider plugins define the features and their values in a specific order.
+However, the ordering between different plugins is undefined.
+Therefore, it is necessary for every package to specify the requested ordering for namespaces.

+The format also permits overriding the preference order for features within every namespace, and for property value for every feature.
+The overrides are scoped in order to allow specifying features or property values that have higher significance without needing to explicitly cover all the features or properties used by the package.

+#### Variants

+The built variant properties are not fixed and therefore are not part of `pyproject.toml`.
+However, they are added to the same structure in `variant.json` to avoid introducing additional variant information files.
+The same format is reused both in `*.dist-info/variant.json` and `*-variants.json` files, with the difference that in the former file it specifies only the single variant, while in the latter all wheel variants available.
+This makes it possible to easily construct the latter file by merging the JSON from individual wheels.

 ## Specification